And welcome to my blog!

 I graduated from Huron University College in 2010, with a BA(Hons) in History and Political Science and I have spent time working at the National Library and National Museums Scotland as an assistant curator and researcher.
 I then graduated with an MA in Public History from Western University in 2011.

 I have several years of experience working in museums and heritage institutions such as the Ontario Heritage Trust, Elgin County Museum, Banting House National Historic Site of Canada and the Royal College of Physicians and Surgeons of Canada.
-I also run my own business called The Social Studio.
 I am very passionate about social media in museums and cultural institutions and believe that it is an excellent tool to provide outreach and build community.
+I was also the organizer of Ignite Culture, an event that offers a networking and information sharing opportunity for individuals working or volunteering in the cultural sector and ran my own business for two years (The Social Studio).

 My main goal in writing this blog is to be a hub of information for anyone interested in history, social media or museums.
 Whether it be announcing some sort of historical event, or just something that’s happening in the news; if I come across it, and find it interesting, it’ll be on here.
 I hope you will find it interesting too, and if you do, please feel free to comment.